Gracie’s old friend, The Robin, came to visit early one morning.

 “You have seen The Gardener writing on the pages in a notebook, haven’t you?
 Birds have no way to write what we know.
 We have only our voices.
 Songbirds collect knowledge.
 Everywhere we are singing about what we know.
 It is combined with our regular songs and calls.

-“Everything we songbirds know is in the air all the time being repeated and carried around the world.
-That way when one of us dies, no knowledge is lost.
+“Everything we songbirds have ever learned is in the air all the time.
+It is being repeated and carried around the world.
+That way, when one of us dies, no knowledge is lost.
 It continues.
+Our songs and our knowledge are all we have.

-“The Gardener and all the other people you see passing by on the street are moving through the greatest collection of knowledge ever created.
-It surrounds them like an ocean, but they do not realize it.
-What we songbirds know could fill hundreds and thousands of notebooks.”
+“The Gardener and the other people you see passing by on the street are moving through the greatest collection of knowledge ever created.
+It surrounds them like an unseen ocean.
+Even though they hear it throughout the day, they are unaware.

 “Birds live everywhere and can travel everywhere.
 Some of us near your own home here, the cormorants, dive under the river water and collect knowledge there.
-Others of us farther away, the penguins, are even greater divers.
-They have learned the songs of the whales and more.”
+Others farther away, the penguins, are even greater divers.
+They dive under the ocean and learn the songs of the whales.
+The penguins teach those songs and whatever else they know to the Arctic terns, the only songbirds that travel from pole to pole.”

 Gracie tried to imagine a chicken doing any of those things.
-Like the others in our little flock, she didn’t even like being out in a small sprinkling of rain.
+Like other chickens, she disliked even a small sprinkling of rain and only ever flew short distances.

 “All knowledge is important.
-We do not know which pieces of knowledge will be needed to preserve the world.”
+We do not know which pieces of knowledge will be needed to preserve the world.
+Beyond these garden walls, the world is changing.
+One day, those changes will come here.”

 Then The Robin added softly, “But none of that is as important as what your heart knows, Gracie.”